steffenfritz/pacaudit/README.md

 # pacaudit

+_*PACAUDIT HAS A BUG THAT WILL NOT BE FIXED.
+PLEASE USE ARCH-AUDIT.*_

 pacaudit audits installed packages on Arch Linux against known vulnerabilities listed on https://security.archlinux.org

 It ships with a preInstall hook for pacman that warns you if you try to install a vulnerable package.